-The campaign is an initiative of the German Coalition for Patient Safety, Aktionsbündnis Patientensicherheit eV.
-(APS), and took place for the first time on the 10th anniversary of the APS in 2015.
+The German Coalition for Patient Safety – Aktionbündnis Patientensicherheit e.V.
+(APS) – has been contributing its experience and network as a platform for the WORLD PATIENT SAFETY DAY since 2015.
 The Swiss Foundation for Patient Safety and the Austrian Platform for Patient Safety joined the idea at the time so it was a multi-country day of patient safety right from the start.

 This 10 points demonstrate important, generally applicable aspects that you should bear in mind when storing and using your medicines.
 If you are uncertain, or have questions about a specific medicine, please get in touch with your pharmacist or physician.

 In these guidelines, we offer advice to help you find the right application for you.
 At the end of each section, we have summarized the key facts.
 This checklist is intended to help you in choosing and using health apps.
 The idea is not to just tick all or a minimum number of boxes since these guidelines do not provide an evaluation of the medical utility or scientific accuracy of the information or recommendations provided by health apps.
 Under no circumstances should an app replace personal medical advice because only your doctor or therapist can evaluate which treatment is right for you.